Tom-Y-Liu/Chemical-Mechanisms/GasolineSurrogate/README.md

-# Reduced models of LLNL's Gasoline Surrogate mechanism
+# Reduced models of LLNL's Gasoline Surrogate Mechanism

 Theses reduced models for GasolineSurrogate-air combustion are derived using TDB-CUR method.
 They are tested extensively in []().